 About Farasan Banks

-Jacques Cousteau during his first expedition to the Red Sea in 1963 aboard the Calypso described the Farasan Banks as one of the most fascinating and unspoiled areas on the planet.
+Dive the Farasan Banks, an area of incredible reefs and wild islands.
+Big fish, wall and blue dives await you on this winter Saudi scuba diving itinerary.
+This is the place that Jacques Cousteau during his first expedition to the Red Sea in 1963 aboard the Calypso described as one of the most fascinating and unspoiled areas on the planet.

 The starting point of the cruise is the port of Al Lith located 210 km south of Jeddah.
 In the spring, a few miles outside the port, it is easy to come across families of whale sharks intent on feeding on the rich plankton found under the coast in these waters.